taixingbi/wiki-AI/web/REST.md

 ### GET
-requests a representation of the specified resource
+request data (for presentation) from a specified resource.
 ### POST
-submits data to be processed (e.g., from an HTML form) to the identified resource.
+(e.g. form ) send data to a server to create/update a resource.